chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/7_failure_injection_app.md

 This failure injection will simulate a critical failure of the web server running on the EC2 instances using FIS.

 In [Chaos Engineering](https://principlesofchaos.org/) we always start with a **hypothesis**.
 For this experiment the hypothesis is:
-> Hypothesis: If an the server process on a single instance is killed, then availability will not be impacted
+> Hypothesis: If the server process on a single instance is killed, then availability will not be impacted

 Before starting, view the deployment machine in the [AWS Step Functions console](https://console.aws.amazon.com/states) to verify the deployment has reached the stage where you can start testing:
   * **single region**: `WaitForWebApp` shows completed (green)